badico-cloud-hub/challenges/README.md

 Your curiosity to bring solutions to the project, how you learn, ask for help if something is blocking you and do you code.

+# The Big Pictures

+You don't need to implement the solucion of end to end, but two things thas will be really to have is, a text or audio explain how you imagine a great solution for this challenge.

 > We don't expect anything from you, we just want to evaluate your experience and knowledge until here to know-how guide you to your next level.
 So use and abuse all your knowledge to build this project/solution.

 # How to send